Liverpool Transfer News: Manchester United Reportedly Make Nabil Fekir Offer

 "I was with Jose Mourinho the other day.
 We had long discussions," he said.
 "Personally, I am no longer in discussions with Liverpool.
 At the moment, we are waiting for France and Nabil to have a fantastic World Cup."

-Manchester United interest in Fekir is something of a surprise as the club appear to be already well-stocked for attacking midfielders.
+Manchester United's interest in Fekir is something of a surprise, as the club appear to be already well-stocked for attacking midfielders.
 The Red Devils can already call upon new signing Fred as well as Juan Mata, Paul Pogba, Jesse Lingard and Marouane Fellaini.

 Fekir does seem as though he will leave Lyon this summer with Aulas having also said there is interest from Real Madrid, per RT France (h/t FourFourTwo).